 Adding shrubbery to a poolscape can create a natural barrier for enhancing privacy in addition to planting trees.
 To avoid maintenance problems and damage to the structure of the pool, it is vital to select the right shrubs.

-What shrubs to plant around the pool
+The best shrubs to plant around the pool

 Shrubs can provide a visual barrier, blocking the view from neighboring properties and creating a more secluded atmosphere.
 Furthermore, they can help reduce the level of intrusive noise emanating from the pool by masking it.